 Influence of rates on the exchange rate

 The previously discussed connection is not always observed.
-In Russia, in 1998, a crisis of refinancing of the budget by the state central banks was formed.
+In Russia, in 1998, a crisis of refinancing of the budget was created by the state central banks.
 The discount rate reached 150%.
 When the government announced default, the ruble to the US dollar fell three times.

 What happened?
 As a result of the crisis, there was an outflow of foreign capital, which resulted in an increase in net investment.
 Such a process stimulates the increase in demand for borrowed funds.
 That is, Russian citizens began to take loans in rubles, and then exchange them for dollars.
 Foreign currency purchases are foreign investments.
 As a result, the real rate has grown.
 There are many currency market proposals.
 The exchange rate is low.
 Such an economic effect is called the "flight of capital".